The Benefits of a LEAD Education

-Through partnerships with the San Mateo-Foster City Education Foundation, San Mateo County Office of Education, Toyonaka Friendship Schools, CuriOdyssey and local Corporations, LEAD teachers will explore, create and incorporate best teaching practices with a focus on literacy imbedded in all subject areas.
-LEAD instructors will have access to researchers, professors and experts in their fields.
-And the school will serve as the home base for District Early Literacy Training.
+Through partnerships with the San Mateo-Foster City Education Foundation, San Mateo County Office of Education, CuriOdyssey and local universities and corporations, Lead teachers explore, create and incorporate best teaching practices with a focus on literacy imbedded in all subject areas.
+We are a staff dedicated to equity and supporting the Black Lives Matter movement.

-Students will benefit from increased and expanded instructional strategies for teaching reading and writing as well as increased use of technology with the Common Core Standards curriculum.
+Students benefit from increased and expanded instructional strategies for teaching reading, writing, math, science, and social studies as well as increased use of technology with the Common Core Standards curriculum.

-Students will also benefit from tablet and chrome book-based learning opportunities enabling them to learn at their own pace and level – techniques proven to be especially helpful for English Language Learners.
+Students also benefit from Chromebook-based learning opportunities enabling them to learn at their own pace and level – techniques proven to be especially helpful for English Language Learners.

-The curriculum and instructional practices at LEAD are aligned with Common Core State Standards, recommendations for quality schools and with the District’s Standards of Excellence, educating all students to achieve their potential through a rigorous program that builds a solid academic foundation and challenges students to think critically, communicate effectively, and be advocates for positive change.
+The curriculum and instructional practices at Lead are aligned with Common Core State Standards, recommendations for quality schools and with the District’s Standards of Excellence, educating all students to achieve their potential through a rigorous program that builds a solid academic foundation and challenges students to think critically, communicate effectively, and be advocates for positive change.

-LEAD’s balanced literacy program of listening, speaking, reading, and writing is based on best practices of Early Literacy, Guided Reading, and the Readers’ and Writers’ Workshop model.
-Mathematics and science instruction are activity and communication-based and promote investigation and higher level thinking skills.
+Lead’s balanced literacy program of listening, speaking, reading, and writing is based on best practices of Early Literacy, Guided Reading, and the Readers’ and Writers’ Workshop model.
+Mathematics and science instruction are activity and communication-based and promote investigation and high-level thinking skills.

-The Structured English Immersion Program promotes English language development of English Language Learners.
-LEAD boasts a dedicated, well-trained staff with a wealth of knowledge in Language Arts, Technology, English Language Development, and Differentiated instruction.
-Along with their dedication to academic excellence, the LEAD community believes in the development of active, well-rounded, socially responsible citizens who positively impact today and the future.
+The structured English Language Development of English Language Learners boasts a rich curriculum through Benchmark.
+Along with their dedication to academic excellence, the Lead community believes in the development of active, well-rounded, socially responsible citizens who positively impact today and the future.